dukebw/cs-4zp6-abjud/tensorflow_models/write_tf_record/README.md

 to be closer to 100KB than 1MB, based on the size of any given TFRecord shard (approximately 135MB).

+The purpose of multiplying by a factor of 16 is to pass `RandomShuffleQueue` a minimum capacity, to maximize the level of mixing of the examples.

 A set of CPU preprocessing threads equal to `FLAGS.num_preprocess_threads*FLAGS.num_gpus` are used (by default four threads per GPU) to parse and process example protobufs from `examples_queue`.